 Yummy treats served during our Elf on the Shelf Breakfast:

 - Christmas trees cinnamon rolls (tutorial included later in this post)

 - “Candy Cane” fruit salad (alternating banana and strawberry slices)

 - “Grinch juice” green smoothies (keep reading for the recipe)

-- Mini white powdered donuts stacked on a plate with a “North Pole” (soft peppermint sticks) through the centers
+- Mini white powdered donuts stacked on a plate.
+Stick a “North Pole” (soft peppermint stick) through the center

 - Assorted candies, including Sugar Cookie Hershey’s Kisses, Peppermints and Spice Drops